 Financial Aid and Scholarships

-Office of Student Financial Aid and Scholarships Response to COVID-19
+Office of Student Financial Aid and Scholarships Services

-The Office of Student Financial Aid and Scholarships is currently available remotely by e-mail or by calling 740.593.4141.
-You can also schedule a virtual appointment with your assigned financial aid advisor.
+The Office of Student Financial Aid and Scholarships provides services to students and parents both in-person and remotely.
+You can visit our office on the ground floor of Chubb Hall.
+You can also reach us by e-mail or by calling 740.593.4141.
+You can also contact our office to schedule an in-person appointment or schedule a virtual appointment with your assigned financial aid advisor.
 Required financial aid documents can be submitted using our Secure Upload Portal (see our Troubleshooting Guide for assistance) or faxed to 740.593.4140.
-Documents can also be placed in the drop box located inside the south entrance doors on the ground floor of Chubb Hall (Court Street side of the building).
+Documents can also be dropped off in our office or placed in the drop box located inside the south entrance doors on the ground floor of Chubb Hall (Court Street side of the building).
 Please make sure your name and student PID number are listed on all documents.
 You are encouraged to frequently visit your My OHIO Student Center to review your To Do List to see if any items are needed to complete the processing of your financial aid.

 The 2021-22 Free Application for Federal Student Aid (FAFSA) opened October 1, 2020.
 Complete the FAFSA at https://fafsa.gov as soon as possible.
 Use the IRS Data Retrieval Tool within the myFAFSA app to import 2019 tax information into your 2021-22 FAFSA.